emahuni/em-async-events/README.md

 - automated event management:
   - auto-removal of listeners on destruction
   - expirable listeners that listen for a specified time before they are almost removed
-- async and hookable events that get responses from listeners
+- async/hookable events that get responses from listeners

 ## Installation
 ```javascript